Networking-programming-chat/chachat/README.md

 1. client->server, establish connection.

-2, If the connection success (check the the return value of connect()), the client prints the rules to the client’s UI screen.
+2, If the connection success (check the the return value of connect()), the client prints the rules to the clientâ€™s UI screen.

 3. client->server, client sends its nickname to the server not more than 20 characters long.